-II.GENERAL OUTLINE OF THE SELECTED RESERVOIRS
+II.
+GENERAL OUTLINE OF THE SELECTED RESERVOIRS

-The Nam- yang reservoir is one of the first freshe-

-ning reservoir in Korea which was constructed by the large-scale projects for comprehensive agricultural land development.
-This reservoir was being constructed during the period on April of 1971 to May of 1975.
+The Nam-yang reservoir is one of the first freshening reservoir in Korea which was constructed by the large scale projects for the comprehensive agricultural land development.
+This reservoir was being constructed during the period of April of 1971 to May of 1975.
 After construction of sea dike, salinity damage was happened many times to the crops in the cultivated paddy field during the period of irrigation.
-The main reasons of the this damage can be guessed that the effective storage of this reservoir is too small compare with amount of the irrigation water demand even though supplementary water is received from the A-san reservoir which is located near the south part of the Nam-yang reservoir, and in addition the freshening process is prevented by salt water supplies from the outside sea, e.g., leakage from tidal gate or seepage of the séa dike.
-The salt water below saline interface many times ascended to the surface of reservoir due to intake water of irrigation during the summer season.
+The main reasons of the this damage can be guessed that the effective storage of this reservoir is too small compare with amount of the irrigation water demand even though supplementary water is received from the A-san reservoir which is located near the south part of the Nam-yang reservoir, and in addition the freshening process is prevented by saltwater supplies from the outside sea, e.g., leakage from tidal gate or seepage of the sea dike.
+The saltwater below saline interface many times ascended to the surface of reservoir due to intake of irrigation water during the summer season.
 To solve this bad condition, the underdrainage conduit of the lower layer was newly designed in 1982 and built in 1983.
-Fig.2 represents the real plan of the Nam- yang project.
+Fig.2 represents the real plan of the Nam-yang project.

 Dai-ho project is also a deep one with a long sea dike as shown in Fig.3 but has a small catchment area with no main river.
-The total storage of this reservoir is too big compare with the catchment area and then the freshening pocess is much restricted due to this relatively less river inflow.
-Hence, according to the designed schedule, installation of the underdrainage conduit was
+The total storage of this reservoir is too big compare with the catchment area and then the freshening process is much restricted due to this relatively less river inflow.
+Hence, according to the designed schedule, installation of the underdrainage conduit was considered for the withdrawal of lower layer salinity.
+The sea dike of the Dai-ho project was completed at the end of 1983, and operation of the underdrainage conduit was started from 1984.
+Now the tidal land is under consolidation for the diversification of paddy field.